- Chart

 Strengths

-- Extensive operational expertise and economies of scale.
+- Extensive operational expertise and economies of scale

-- Global presence and ability to serve large, complex organizations.
+- Global presence and reach

 Weaknesses